These gluten-free chewy pumpkin cookies have a little trick to getting them chewy!

 By the way, they don’t have canned pumpkin over here.
 I don’t even think it exists outside of the US.
 And it’s a pain in the butt.
 My parents brought me over a dozen cans last year and I have to carefully plan what to do with them until I can get a refill.
 So appreciate your canned pumpkin. :)

 These pumpkin cookies are kind of ugly.
 And they make uglier cookie sandwiches so I recommend just drizzling them with some white chocolate.
 White chocolate + pumpkin is kind of the best thing ever.
+The filling in the cookies pictured is white chocolate, by the way.

 I just realized I haven’t posted a single non autumnal recipe since September 4.
 Sorry to any apple and pumpkin (because the fall madness will continue) dislikers out there!
 Five apple recipes in a row.
 What great variety I offer. ;)